 The Plantronics Backbeat Pro 2 have a sturdy and durable build quality.
 The ear cups are dense, and the headband is reinforced with a metal and plastic frame that's decently flexible but feels robust enough to withstand a couple of falls without getting damaged.
 However, the hinge mechanism is a bit different than in the previous model and adds more potential weak points to the build.

-The Plantronics BackBeat Pro 2 deliver a well-balanced sound with an excellent Mid and Treble range that caters well to lead instruments and vocals.
+The Plantronics BackBeat Pro 2 deliver a good and well-balanced sound with an excellent Mid and Treble range.
 They also have a powerful bass that sounds exciting with bass-heavy music but feels a bit overemphasized.
-This gives them a slightly boomy sound on some tracks despite the bass being significantly reduced compared to the previous Backbeat Pro.
+This gives them a slightly boomy sound on some tracks despite the bass being significantly improved compared to the previous Backbeat Pro.
 Unfortunately, like most closed-back noise canceling headphones, they do not have the most immersive Soundstage.

 Good Bass Range performance.
 Low-end is extended down to 10Hz, which is great.
 But low-bass is significantly overemphasized, and could sound quite boomy if the source material is already bass-heavy.
 There is also a small dip in high-bass, which makes the sound of leads and vocals a bit thin.